AaronBertrand/ParamParser/README.md

 - Add the SqlClient and ScriptDom packages.
 At a Terminal in VS Code:
   - `dotnet add package System.Data.SqlClient --version 4.8.2`
   - `dotnet add package Microsoft.SqlServer.TransactSql.ScriptDom --version 150.4573.2`
-- Note that when you read this there may be newer versions of these packages available.
+  - _Note that when you read this there may be newer versions of these packages available._
+- Some of the database code (which you'll need in place on any instance before you can run the code) expects SQL Server 2016 or better (`DROP IF EXISTS`).
+- Update the code to use your connection string particulars, and either pass the target database in as the first argument (`ParamParser "targetDB"`) or change the `targetDB` variable in the code at runtime.